 As a STEM Specialist Educator and NESA-endorsed professional development provider, Marc works with schools and STEM-related organisations to develop and deliver high quality teaching and learning programs and resources through curriculum leadership, professional development, mentoring and classroom support.

-In our conversation, Marc talks about disengagement from science of students as they grow into adulthood, re-engagement, helping teachers gain confidence in their ability to teach science, misunderstandings around STEM, hands-on learning and collaboration, why being a polymath helps in being a better teacher, and much more.
+In our conversation, Marc talks about the disengagement from Science as students grow into adulthood, re-engagement, helping teachers gain confidence in their ability to teach science, misunderstandings around STEM, hands-on learning and collaboration, why being a polymath helps in being a better teacher, and much more.